Fang-Molly/CS-note/python3 for everybody/10 Tuples.md

 ['yonder', 'window', 'breaks', 'light', 'what', 'soft', 'but', 'in']
 ```

-## 10.3 Tuple assignment
+## 10.3 Tuples and assignment

-* have a tuple on the left side and assign more than one variable at a time in a single statement
+* We can have a tuple on the left side and assign more than one variable at a time in a single statement

 ```python
 >>> (x, y) = (4, 'fred')